whmehaffey/Teensy3.6TAF/README.md

 for 44.1Khz, I recomment overclocking- otherwise it could have issues from time to time.
 216MHz seems to work well.
 To get at it, you may have to edit boards.txt (arduino/hardware/teensy/avr/boards.txt) and uncomment the higher overclock speeds.

-To get spectrogram out: uncomment 'export_mags', and comment out anything else that prints to a serial port- you'll be able to get the PSD calculated by the teensy whenever the audio input is above AMP_THRESHOLD.
-This is also useful for testing this variable.
-Let the bird sing, copy and paste out of the serial monitor, and have a look for something you can target.
-You can make a template from the PSD, or something more arbitrary- if you're getting hits in non-target syllables consider negative values in the template to penalize regions of the syllable that have power the target syllable does not.
+If you want to build a template- I would uncomment the 'exports_mags' line, and comment out any other Serial.println.
+Then, whenever the sound is above threshold, you'll start to export the PSD estimate.
+This will give you the PSDs the Teensy is calculating during song (and also help make sure your amplitude threshold is right- it should be calcuating when the bird is singing, but not when it's quiet

-Once you have a template, copy it in, recomment export_mags, and uncomment Serial.println(dp).
-Now it'll kick out the template(x)psd distance every time sound is above threshold.
+Once you have a template, you can recomment export_mags, and uncomment Serial.println(dp) which will export the distance between the template and the current PSD.
+If you're well-targeted, you should see a sharp peak, which makes it easy to set a threshold (DPTHRESH).

-You can use Serial Monitor or Serial Plotter, but as long as you see a single peak for each song, you have a good template- pick a threshold where it crosses and avoids everything else, and see how it goes.
+You can also use negative values in the template if you want to penalize spectral information that's present in a syllable you want to avoid, but absent in the target syllable.

 ------------------------------